KHB1698/DC-GCT/README.md

 <p align="center"><img src="figure/structure.png" width="100%" alt="" /></p>

+> The code with hrnet is in collation!

 ## Results on Human3.6M

 Protocol 1 (mean per-joint position error) when 2D keypoints detected by CPN, HRNet and the ground truth of 2D poses.